Tata Air Powered Car

 And while ZPM is also licensed to build MDI’s two-seater.
-One CAT economy model (the one headed for India) and three-seat Mini CAT (like a Smart For Two without the gas), the New Paltz, N.Y., startup is aiming bigger: Company officials want to make the first air-powered car to hit U.S. roads a $17,800, 75-hp equivalent, six-seat modified version of MDI’s City CAT (pictured above) that, thanks to an even more radical engine, is said to travel as far as 1000 miles at up to 96 mph with each tiny fill-up.
+One CAT economy model (the one headed for India) and the three-seat Mini CAT (like a Smart For Two without the gas), the New Paltz, N.Y., the startup is aiming bigger: Company officials want to make the first air-powered car to hit U.S. roads will be a $17,800, 75-hp equivalent, a six-seat modified version of MDI’s City CAT (pictured above) that, thanks to an even more radical engine, is said to travel as far as 1000 miles at up to 96 mph with each tiny fill-up.

 Compressed Air Powered Car

 We’ll believe that when we drive it, but MDI’s new dual-energy engine—currently being installed in models at MDI facilities overseas—is still pretty damn cool in concept.
-After using compressed air fed from the same Airbus-built tanks in earlier models to run its pistons, the next-gen Air powered Car has a supplemental energy source to kick in north of 35 mph, ZPM says.
-A custom heating chamber heats the air in a process officials refused to elaborate upon, though they insisted it would increase volume and thus the car’s range and speed.
+After using compressed air fed from the same Airbus-built tanks in earlier models to run its pistons, the next-gen Air powered Car has a supplemental energy source to kick in the north of 35 mph, ZPM says.
+A custom heating chamber heats the air in a process official refused to elaborate upon, though they insisted it would increase volume and thus the car’s range and speed.

-“I want to stress that these are estimates, and that we’ll know soon more precisely from our engineers,” ZPM spokesman Kevin Haydon told PM, “but a vehicle with one tank of air and, say, 8 gal. of either conventional petrol, ethanol or biofuel could hit between 800 and 1000 miles.”
+“I want to stress that these are estimates and that we’ll know soon more precisely from our engineers,” ZPM spokesman Kevin Haydon told PM, “but a vehicle with one tank of air and, say, 8 gal. of either conventional petrol, ethanol or biofuel could hit between 800 and 1000 miles.”

 Those figures would make the Air Car, along with Aptera’s Typ-1 and Tesla’s Roadster, a favorite among early entrants for the Automotive X Prize, for which MDI and ZPM have already signed up.
-But with the family-size, four-door City CAT undergoing standard safety tests in Europe, then side-impact tests once it arrives in the States, could it be the first 100-mpg, non-electric car you can actually buy?
+But with the family-size, four-door City CAT undergoing standard safety tests in Europe, and then side-impact tests once it arrives in the States, could it be the first 100-mpg, non-electric car you can actually buy?